fbpx

 Distribution 7

 Deerweed is native to California and is widely distributed throughout the state below 1600 feet (5,000 m).
 It is also found in Arizona and Mexico.
-It prefers dry disturbed areas in chaparral, coastal sage scrub and coastal strand.
+It prefers dry disturbed areas in chaparral, coastal sage scrub and the inner edges of coastal dunes.

 Deerweed is common along the trails of the Reserve, especially in open areas.
-As of 2024, it is one of the dominant plants on the newly purchased (and highly disturbed) Harbaugh Seaside Trails along Coast Highway north of Solana Beach, and also in the small area along the bottom of Holmwood Canyon that burned in 2019.
+As of 2024, it is one of the dominant plants on the recently revegetated Harbaugh Seaside Trails along Coast Highway north of Solana Beach, and also in the small area along the bottom of Holmwood Canyon that burned in 2019.

 Classification 2,59